KelvinCV/myblog/README.md

 ## How to use
 Alter the .env file with your database name, username, password and dialect;

-Open the cmd prompt and type/go the location off the project, ex: C:\Users\user\Documents\javaScript\myblog
+Open the cmd prompt and go to the project location, ex: C:\Users\user\Documents\javaScript\myblog

 then type: npm start